ExtensionIntention/CoolNotes/README.md

 ## Product Vision

+### Near
+Provide a simple, easy, and basic notetaking platform.

 ### Far
 Seamless connection from mind to machine.

-### Near
-Provide an easy, simple, and enjoyable note taking platform.

 ## Definition of Done
 - Unit tests are made and passed